Messi suspended by PSG over Saudi Arabia trip

 It is understood the 35-year-old asked permission to make the journey to carry out commercial work but was refused.

-Messi has a role as a tourism ambassador for Saudi Arabia.
+Messi, who has also been fined by the club, has a role as a tourism ambassador for Saudi Arabia.

 The World Cup winner's two-year contract with PSG expires this summer.